Hamid Karzai: Financial ties with CIA and the government of Iran

 On 28 April 2013, The New York Times revealed that from December 2002 up to the publication date, Karzai's presidential office was funded with "tens of millions of dollars" of black cash from the CIA in order to buy influence within the Afghan government.
-The article stated that "the cash that does not appear to be subject to the oversight and restrictions."
+The article stated that the cash "does not appear to be subject to the oversight and restrictions."
 An unnamed American official was quoted by The New York Times as stating that "The biggest source of corruption in Afghanistan was the United States."

 On 17 June 2013, Senator Bob Corker put a hold on $75 million intended for electoral programs in Afghanistan after his inquiries of 2 May 14 May and 13 June to the Obama Administration regarding the CIA "ghost money" remained unanswered.

 Karzai also admitted that his office received millions of dollars in cash from the Iranian government.
 Karzai stated that the money was given as gifts and intended for renovating his Presidential Palace in Kabul.
 "This is transparent.
 This is something that I've even discussed while I was at Camp David with President Bush."